tawalabora/server-setup/.github/VARIABLES.md

 - Gradual migrations (add one service at a time)
 - Different module combinations across multiple servers
 - Fine-grained control over what gets installed

+---

+## Code-Server Security Notes

+When `SETUP_CODE_SERVER` is enabled:

+- The system installs code-server globally
+- Creates user-specific config in `~/.config/code-server/`
+- Config file is owned by sudo user (root) for security
+- Target user can read config but cannot modify it
+- Service runs as: `code-server@[target_user]`
+- Password is protected from unauthorized changes

+This ensures that only administrators can modify the code-server configuration while still allowing the service to run properly for the target user.